Chokster37/Wolf4SDL/README.txt

  - Special thanks to id Software!
 Without the source code we would still have to pelt Wolfenstein 3D with hex editors and disassemblers ;D
- - Special thanks to the DOSBox team for providing a GPL'ed OPL2/3 emulator!
  - Special thanks to the MAME developer team for providing the source code of the OPL2 emulator!
  - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL